The Grand Army of the Republic

 Because the line of Age of Rebellion source material is still under development, with relatively few ancillary books, the equipment selection is still too narrow.
 Therefore, this campaign additionally makes use of the standard equipment described in Edge of the Empire and Force and Destiny (and the supplements for those games).

-The Grand Army of the Republic also has a number of new rules for equipping troopers.
-A new equipment can be found under the Items tab in this campaign.
+The Grand Army of the Republic campaign also has a number of new rules for equipping troopers.
+A collection of new equipment can be found under the Items tab in this campaign.
 And a wealth management system called “Requisition” is described on this page.

 Requisition provides a variable budget of credits each trooper can use to equip himself between missions.
 A trooper can add or exchange gear before each mission, so long as the total value of his load-out does not exceed his Requisition budget.
 The Requisition rules replace all the starting wealth (and incremental reward) rules in Age of Rebellion.